Mike Reid (singer): Music career

 In 1990, Reid signed to Columbia Records as a recording artist.
 His debut album Turning for Home produced a No. 1 country hit in its lead-off single "Walk on Faith", although the album's other singles were not as successful.
 His second album, 1992's Twilight Town, produced two singles which both missed the Top 40.

 A third album, New Direction Home, was released two decades later in 2012 by the small Off Row Records label and is available on iTunes and Spotify as well as in an mp3 download from Reid's website.

 By 1991, Reid composed the music for the Civil War musical A House Divided.
 Over the following two decades, he wrote more musicals, including Quilts, Different Fields, Eye of the Blackbird, Tales of Appalachia, In This House, and The Ballad of Little Jo, a 1997 winner of the Academy of Arts and Letters' 'Richard Rodgers Award for Musical Theater'.

 In 2019, he again returned to the musical theater stage with The Last Day, a commissioned production co-written with NYU Tisch School of Performing Arts Assistant Dean, Sarah Schlesinger, for Reid's alma mater, Penn State.

 Reid was inducted into the Nashville Songwriters Hall of Fame in 2005.

+Reid has written songs for other artists, including country musician Trey Taylor (singer).